aip956/FrontEnd_JS_NumberGuess/README.md

 - Guess input / See results: I added DOM element variables in my JS that would either grab input or inject the values into the HTML and therefore be viewable.
 For example,
     - const guessInput = document.getElementById("guess"); </br>
     </br>
+    - I added aria attributes to support the screen reader

 - As I was trying to implement the event listener and DOM manipulation was not proceeding as I had hoped.
 I contacted my former classmate who loves to make games, to get insight and unstick.
 We also brainstormed on the usability (guess history), and player "hints" (future feature to color-code the results).

 - Invalid Guess: If a user inputs a guess of incorrect length or characters, they should see an error, but still be able to input an alternative guess.
 I simply have a DOM element for an error that is empty when guess is valid, and contains an error message if the guess is not valid.
+    - Added screen reader support (aria-live attribute)

 - You Won: If the user wins, they should see a large "You Won!" type of message.
 The input form and results are no longer relevant, so I create a div in the JS when the user guesses the secret, and switch the input and results field view off (display: "none")
+    - Since the message is in JS and not in HTML, I set the textContent and setAttribute in JS.

 - Too Many Tries: If the user exhausts their tries, they should see a large message.
 The input form is no longer relevant, but they might want to compare their guesses to the secret.
 I created a div in the JS that displays the message and secret, and switch the input and results fields view off (display: "none")
+    - Since the message is in JS and not in HTML, I set the textContent and setAttribute in JS.

 - Guess History: I initially created an array and pushed new guesses into the guess history array.
 But then I thought it would be useful to have the results in addition to the guesses.
 I achieved this by creating a table template in the HTML, and appending a new row with guess, well-placed, and mis-placed results for each guess.
+    - Used "aria-describedby" to support the screen reader for the table.